-Quorum and Voting: A quorum is established when a majority of the voting membership are in attendance.
+Quorum and Voting: A quorum is established when a majority of the voting membership attends.

 Membership includes, but is not limited to the Chief Compliance Officer (chair), and up to eight voting members.
-A quorum is established when majority of its members are in attendance.
-In addition to the Chief Compliance Officer, the following positions are also member of ICC: a representative of the Health Services Department, a representative of the Finance Department, a representative of the Chief Operating Officer, and a representative from the Office of Chief Product Officer and a representative from the Office of the Chief Medical Officer.
+A quorum is established when the majority of its members attend.
+In addition to the Chief Compliance Officer, the following positions are also ICC members: a representative of the Health Services Department, a representative of the Finance Department, a representative of the Chief Operating Officer, and a representative from the Office of Chief Product Officer and a representative from the Office of the Chief Medical Officer.

-Frequency: The ICC meets at least quarterly but as frequently as necessary to act upon any important matters, findings or required actions.
+Frequency: The ICC meets at least quarterly but as frequently as necessary to act upon any important matters, findings, or required actions.